eunos-1128/AFsample2/README.md

 # AFsample2
 ![20240226_mov.gif](20240226_mov.gif)

-Introdicing a way to induce diversity in the AF2 ensemble spanning multiplle conformational states.
+Introdicing a way to induce diversity in the AF2 ensemble spanning multiple conformational states.

 ## Introduction